-This prospectus supplement supplements the prospectus dated January 13, 2017 relating to the offering of an aggregate of 5,833,334 shares of common stock, par value \$0.01 per share, of Oncobiologics, Inc. (the "Company," "we," "us" or "our") that are issuable upon exercise of 2,916,667 Series A warrants and 2,916,667 Series B warrants, originally issued as part of the units in our initial public offering, which closed on May 18, 2016.
+This prospectus supplement supplements the prospectus dated January 13, 2017 related to the resale by the selling stockholder identified in the prospectus of up to 833,332 shares of common stock, par value \$0.01 per share, of Oncobiologics, Inc. (the "Company," "we," "us" or "our"), 416,666 of our Series A warrants and 416,666 of our Series B warrants that we sold to the selling stockholder, as well as an aggregate of 833,332 shares of our common stock that are issuable upon the exercise of the Series A warrants and Series B warrants.
+The shares of our common stock and Series A warrants and Series B warrants were issued to the selling stockholder in a private placement completed on May 18, 2016.
+We will not receive any proceeds from the sale of the shares or warrants by the selling stockholder.